Roque Dalton: Writing and political career

-In 1970 Roque Dalton had become a recognized figure in the Salvadoran left.
+In 1970, Roque Dalton had become a recognized figure in the Salvadoran left.
 He tried hard to become a revolutionary soldier, for which reason he participated in military training camps in Cuba several times.
-He once wrote: "Politics are taken up at the risk of life, or else you don't talk about it".
+He once wrote, "Politics are taken up at the risk of life, or else you don't talk about it".

 Roque Dalton (1937–75) was the major literary figure and an important political architect of the revolutionary movement in El Salvador.
-Dalton represents a new type of Latin American writer: no longer the genial 'fellow traveler' of the revolution, like Pablo Neruda, but rather the rank and file revolutionary activist for whom the intricate cabbala of clandestine struggle-pass- words, safe houses, escape routes, forged documents, sectarian squabbles- was as familiar as Parisian surrealism.
+Dalton represents a new type of Latin American writer: no longer the genial 'fellow traveler' of the revolution, like Pablo Neruda, but rather the rank and file revolutionary activist for whom the intricate cabbala of clandestine struggle—passwords, safe houses, escape routes, forged documents, sectarian squabbles—was as familiar as Parisian surrealism.
 A dangerous and difficult profession, in which the event that seals a writer's reputation is often precocious martyrdom.

-When he felt ready as a soldier, he sought admission in the Salvadoran Marxist-Leninist, political-military organization Farabundo Martí National Liberation Front.
+When he felt properly trained as a soldier, he sought admission to the Salvadoran Marxist-Leninist, political-military organization Farabundo Martí National Liberation Front.
 However, the organization's leader, Commander "Marcial" (whose real name was Salvador Cayetano Carpio), rejected his application, arguing that Roque's role in the revolution was as a poet, and not as a foot-soldier.
 Because of this, he applied to join the ERP - Ejército Revolucionario del Pueblo- (People's Revolutionary Army in English).
-Though Dalton himself was not allowed to become part of the FPL, both his sons joined the FPL in the late 70s.
+Though Dalton himself was not allowed to become part of the FPL, both his sons joined the FPL in the late 1970s.
 Roque Dalton's military career also included cooperation with Guatemalan revolutionaries in creating EGP - Ejército Guerrillero de los Pobres (Guerrilla Army of the Poor in English).